stvmallen/homebridge-roomba-stv/README.md

 ## Installation:

 ### 1. Install homebridge and Roomba plugin.
-- 1.1 `npm install -g homebridge`
+- 1.a `sudo npm install -g homebridge --unsafe-perm`
-- 1.2 `npm install -g homebridge-roomba`
+- 1.b `sudo npm install -g homebridge-roomba-stv`

 ### 2. Find robotpwd and blid.
-- 2.1 Run `npm run getrobotpwd 192.16.xx.xx` where this plugin in installed
+- 2.a Run `npm run getrobotpwd 192.16.xx.xx` where this plugin in installed
-- 2.2 Follow instructions
+- 2.b Follow instructions

 If successful, the following message will be displayed.